Last Updated on May 13, 2021

 Are You Using Analytics for Data-Driven Marketing?

 Insight should come after you have looked at the data, not before.
 It should be led by information and not overpower it.
-Following data blindly is as bad as going off a hunch.
+Choosing to follow what you see in the data blindly is as bad as going off a hunch.
 But if you find the right balance between the two, you should be well placed for the budgeting season.